Click To Call > (800) 966-7673

 Utility openings.

 Anywhere there is a hole for vents, pipes, cables, and such, the opening should be sealed shut.
 Bugs can find their way into even the smallest openings.
-This can be done a number of ways, but stuffing gaps with flexible, breathable material are best.
+This can be done several ways, but stuffing gaps with flexible, breathable material is best.
 An old green pot scrubber works wonderfully to seal insects out, and it won’t rust away.
 A new scrubber will work too, but pre-used scrubbers are much more flexible.

 Of course, the easiest way to keep bugs, pests, and rodents out this winter is to call Rose Pest Solutions.
-A FREE inspection in the fall can go a long way toward keeping pests and mice out of your home or business this winter.
+An inspection in the fall can go a long way toward keeping pests and mice out of your home or business this winter.

 What Do I Use To Seal Up My House To Keep Pests Out?